FanatiQS/VerbalEyes-Scroll-Controller/README.md

 ### Interactive:
 Makes the command line interface interactive and lets you write your data to the device and see feedback from it right away in the same window.
+This is not a recommended way of working as it is not a great experience, explained in more detailed earlier.
 In this mode, tabs are especially nice to use as delimiter instead of the normal `=`.
 * OSX: tested
 ```sh